John Price Davies: Football career

 His international debut came on 3 February 1883, when he was one of four Druids players selected to play (as a forward) against England at the Kennington Oval, London.
 The England selectors had chosen an "attacking side" in an attempt to avenge defeats by Wales in the two previous meetings, resulting in a comfortable 5–0 victory for the English, with Clement Mitchell scoring a hat-trick.
 Davies' second cap came as a half back on 17 March in a 1–1 draw with Ireland.
 His international appearances were summed up by the Football Association of Wales as "useful but not very ornamental".

 In September 1883, he was a guest player for Wrexham when they staged the first match under floodlights in North Wales (against Oswestry) at their Grosvenor Road ground.
 He left the Druids in 1884 and over the next eight years he made appearances for five clubs.
+He was also the first secretary of the Vale of Llangollen side in 1887.

 Family

 He was brother-in-law to fellow Welsh international, Bob Roberts.